everydaycookingtips.com

 Preparation Steps

-• In a medium bowl, combine the softened butter and honey.
+• In a small bowl, combine the softened butter and honey.

-• Transfer the honey butter to a serving dish.
-Serve immediately or store in an airtight container in the refrigerator.
+• Transfer the honey butter to an airtight container or jar and store in the refrigerator for up to 2 weeks.

 Notes